jluo41/NLPText/README.md

 1. We need to develop a function to get hyper field grains for a given sentence.

 2. This is on the process of sentence to tokens.
-Input is strSent: str, and output is tokens[token:str] and tags[tag:str], where tag is of BIOES tagging scheme.
+Input is strSent: str, and output is `tokens: [token:str]` and `tags: [tag:str]`, where tag is of BIOES tagging scheme.
 Similar to annotation, we also only save the tag idx and save all of them into file/pos_idx.txt.

 3. We also need to query the annotation tag sequence from that file.